 Pursuant to Section 208 of the Clean Water Act, Section 212 CWSRF projects must not conflict with the applicable Water Quality Management (WQM) plan.
 The sponsor of a CWSRF project must be a designated management agency, which is any municipality, county or special purpose district that accepts the responsibilities associated with implementing an applicable WQM plan.
 The management agency designation process may be pursued concurrently with the CWSRF project if necessary.
-More information about management agency responsibilities and the designation process can be found in the 208 Water Quality Management Plan for the Non-designated Area of South Carolina at www.scdhec.gov/sites/default/files/Library/CR-010129.pdf.
+More information about management agency responsibilities and the designated Area of South Carolina found at scdhec.gov/bow/208-wastewater-water-quality-management.